Kuberwastaken/ORCUS-Web/README.md

 ORCUS strives to foster a cultural shift.
 By encouraging digital literacy and active participation, the project aims to reshape online spaces, restore trust, and ensure that social media remains a platform for thoughtful, original interactions where human creativity and insight are celebrated over automated, generic outputs, without much thought to it.

 ## Features
-- **AI Detection Algorithms**: ORCUS uses the highly advanced and Open Soruce Roberta-Base-OpenAI-Detector Model from Hugging Face
+- **AI Detection Algorithms**: ORCUS uses the highly advanced and Open Source Roberta-Base-OpenAI-Detector Model from Hugging Face

 - **Interactive Interface**: A user-friendly interface allows users to input text and analyze its authenticity.

 - **Real-Time Feedback**: Provides almost immediate insights and suggestions for creating more authentic and engaging content.

+- **Custom GPT-2 Generated Messages**: ORCUS uses GPT-2 to dynamically generate engaging and creative AI detection messages with emojis, adding a unique flair to every alert and detection.

 - **Community-Driven**: Encourages a community of users committed to promoting originality and discouraging the overuse of AI for trivial purposes.